jo-ap/TikhonovFenichelReductions.jl/docs/src/hints.md

 All of the `print_...` functions can be used with the keyword `latex=true` to produce LaTeX code (this relies on `Latexify.jl` internally).
-The output strings can also be written to arbitrary `IO` streams, which allows to write directly to a file (e.g. to include the ODE definition from a main.tex).
+The output strings can also be written to arbitrary `IO` streams, which allows to write directly to a file.
 ```@example 2
 print_system(problem_catalyst; latex=true)
 ```